Caring for your Eyes and Contact Lenses

 - Keep your contact lens case upside down, uncapped and placed on a clean tissue when not being used.

 - Storage cases should be replaced at least once every three months.
-Usually a new case will be enclosed with your contact lens solution.
+Usually a new case will be enclosed with your new order of contact lens solution.